 Moreover, the Administrator will not assume any responsibility for the consequences that may arise due to the delay, loss or inaccuracy of the information published or existing on the site.

 Users will make use of the information provided on the Site based on their own responsibility and in the event of damages arising from the use of the services or information provided, Users agree that the Administrator will be absolved of any liability.

-Consequently, the notion of non-liability does not affect the obligation of the Managing Authority of the ENI CBC Black Sea Basin Programme 2014-2020 within the Ministry of Regional Development and Public Administration to observe the legislation in force and it cannot exclude the obligations of the Managing Authority imposed by law.
+Consequently, the notion of non-liability does not affect the obligation of the Managing Authority of the ENI CBC Black Sea Basin Programme 2014-2020 within the Ministry of Public Works, Development and Administration to observe the legislation in force and it cannot exclude the obligations of the Managing Authority imposed by law.

 The website administrator declares the following:

 • he/she will undertake any and all reasonable efforts in order to achieve the purpose of the site;

 • he/she will undertake any and all efforts (technical or otherwise) to ensure proper functioning of the site; however, there may be interruptions in operation or inability of Users to access the site for an indefinite period of time for any reason;